Serving San Jose, Hayward, Castro Valley, & Concord

-The information below applies to all patients with a dry eye whether you are preparing for LASIK or whether you simply want educational information and relief from the often-debilitating symptoms of dry eye.
+The information below applies to all patients with a dry eye whether you are preparing for LASIK, or whether you simply want educational information and relief from the often-debilitating symptoms of dry eye.

 The surface of the eye is covered with a lining of tears called the tear film.
 The tear film is made up of three layers: a Lipid (oil) layer which lubricates and prevents evaporation of the water layer of tears; an Aqueous (water) layer, which nourishes and protects the eye surface; and a Mucin layer, which allows the water layer to adhere to the eye.
 Since the tear film is exposed directly to the air, the outer protective lipid layer is essential to maintaining a healthy tear film on the eye.

 Of those, 65 percent suffer from Evaporative Dry Eye as a result of poor quality oil or not enough oil.
 Common symptoms of dry eye include dryness, grittiness, soreness, irritation, burning, watering, and eye fatigue.
 These symptoms can hinder people’s daily activities such as reading, using the computer, wearing contact lenses and being outdoors on windy days, or in an air conditioned environment.
 Many dry eye patients complain that symptoms worsen throughout the day.

-Dry Eye and the LASIK Patient
+Dry Eye After LASIK Surgery

 The LASIK procedure itself can either precipitate a dry eye, or exacerbate an underlying dry eye.
 Accordingly, as not only LASIK specialists but also experts in the cornea and external eye, we strive to ensure that you will have the best possible result from your LASIK procedure.
 If we diagnose a dry eye prior to your LASIK procedure, we must postpone the surgery until the dry eye is resolved.
 We realize that this can be extremely disappointing and inconvenient to the patient who has planned for and is excited about their upcoming LASIK.
 However, your safety is our primary concern and we will do nothing to compromise your care and everything to ensure that you have an outstanding result.
 To this end, we must vigorously treat your dry eye condition before proceeding with the laser procedure.

 Treating the dry eye is a team approach.
 The patient, my staff, your optometrist, and myself will be intimately involved in your care.
 Your cooperation and compliance with our recommendations is critical to ensure a salubrious result and will require some sacrifice on your part.
 This will be a short-term sacrifice for a long-term gain.
-Specifically, you must stop wearing your contact lenses while we are treating the dry eye.
+Specifically, you must stop or decrease your contact lens wear while we are treating the dry eye.
 We are aware that patients accustomed to contact lens wear will find it extremely annoying and difficult to not wear contact lenses – particularly someone with high degrees of nearsightedness and astigmatism.
 Some patients may even need to purchase new spectacles.
 However, the use of the contact lens will exacerbate the dry eye and significantly prolong the treatment.
 Most importantly, we ask for your patience with the seemingly long time it takes to improve.
 It is not uncommon for us to treat the dry eye for up to six months before we can proceed with your LASIK.

 Your treatment will consist of a number of different steps designed to increase the moisture available to the surface of your eye.
-It may be necessary to see you 6 to 8 times while treating the dry eye before we are able to proceed with your laser procedure.
+It may be necessary to see you 6 to 8 times while treating the dry eye before we are able to proceed with your LASIK procedure.

 As mentioned above, a dry eye can develop following the LASIK procedure, especially in women.
 This can be annoying and will require one or more of the treatment steps delineated below.
 Fortunately, most cases of post-LASIK dry eye are self-limiting and resolve within 9 to 12 months.